kxtsuishimfr/OwOpdater/README.md

 4. Extracts the contents if it's a zip file

-5. Swaps the old files with the new ones in --absolute-dir (clears target folder first)
+5. Swaps the old files with the new ones in -absolute-dir (clears target folder first)

-6. Launches the executable specified in --launch (if u passed that arg)
+6. Launches the executable specified in -launch (if u passed that arg)

 -----------------------------------------